What’s up with Andrew Stevenson’s mullet?

 Here was a rare chance, then, in the middle of a dramatic comeback, to see a bold choice by the shy and reserved outfielder.
 Stevenson’s mullet was in plain view.

 “In my college days, I always had it long,” Stevenson said earlier this summer, jumping into the origin story.
 “But when I got to the Nationals’ minor league system, they told us, ‘Can’t have long hair, can’t have facial hair, have to keep it clean.’
 That’s why it’s something I got away from in the last few years.
 And my wife, well, she was kind of against it for a while, so that’s another reason.
-Then we were in quarantine and I thought, ‘You know what?
+Then we were in quarantine, and I thought: ‘You know what?
 Why don’t I just cut it into a mullet?’ ”

-He paused for a moment, maybe looking for this reporter to answer affirmatively.
+He paused for a moment, maybe looking for the reporter to answer affirmatively.
 Silence and a nod kept him going.

 “This was last winter.
 I gave it a cut and, um … she didn’t hate it,” Stevenson continued, referring to his wife, Michelle.
 “When I got to spring training, I sort of had it in a mullet, trying to have some fun with it, but the front needed a trim.”